 Making Space for Nature

-The Making Space for Nature project is enhancing 24 spaces in seven towns to create havens for bees, butterflies, birds and hedgehogs.
-The project also seeks to improve access for people.
+The Making Space for Nature project is enhancing 27 spaces in nine towns to create havens for bees, butterflies, birds and hedgehogs.
+The project also seeks to improve access and wellbeing for people.

 Part of our ambition is to make sure we take people with us.
-If you live close to any of these spaces, we'd appreciate your involvement.
-New dates for our gardening drop-in groups have just been added for May - see the Key Dates on the sidebar.
+If you live close to any of these spaces, we'd appreciate your involvement in the long term aftercare of the new planting and habitats.
+Please contact one of Cormac's Community Partnership Officers for further information:

 Green Infrastructure for Growth 2 is part funded by the European Regional Development Fund.